UdayLab/PAMI/docs/manuals/utilityDatabase.md

     2| 2   | (Bat, 100$), (Ball, 10$)
     5| 3   | (Pen, 2$), (Book, 5$)

-## What is the format of utility temporal databases in PAMI?
+## What is the format to create utility temporal databases in PAMI?
 The utility temporal database must exist in the following format:

      timestamp : itemA<seo>itemB<sep>...<sep>itemN : total utility : utilityA<sep>utilityB<sep>...<sep>utilityN